TacticalMetaphysics/LiSE/README.md

 to decide how to schedule any event.
 The character is what determines how fast someone can move, whether in the physical world, the tech tree, or elsewhere.

+Each of those ways of looking at the game world gets its own board.
+They all use the same graph data structure, and events on all of them occur on the same timeline(s), but they may follow different rules in any other respect.

 It's all very abstract.
 You could implement physics in this engine, if you wanted, but if that's your main concern, you might be happier with